If you’re looking for directions to Cole Run Falls in Somerset County, you’re in the right place!

 Another natural frame of sorts is created by surrounding trees when Cole Run Falls is viewed from above along the Cole Run Trail.

-Frequently the flow is quite low at Cole Run Falls in late September and October.
+The flow can be quite low at Cole Run Falls in late September and October.

 And when the colorful foliage gives way to monotone ice formations, Cole Run Falls presents itself in an entirely new way.

-If you are the adventurous type, there are several smaller waterfalls and cascades downstream from Cole Run Falls.
+If you’re the adventurous type, there are several smaller waterfalls and cascades downstream from Cole Run Falls.

 But rather than making your way directly down the stream from Cole Run Falls (which involves navigating through some dense areas of blown-down trees), the easier/smarter way to see these additional waterfalls is to return to the top of Cole Run Falls and then follow the Cole Run Trail down the right side of Cole Run approximately 1/4 of a mile until you find a spot you feel safe descending the bank.

-From there you can hike back upstream, in the direction of the smaller waterfalls.
+From there you can hike back upstream, in the direction of the smaller waterfalls (refer to the map at the top of this write-up if you need clarification).

 For many years Cole Run Falls has been a favorite spot for local hikers, nature lovers, senior portrait photographers, and those looking for a romantic spot to “pop the question”.